Rhetos/Rhetos.Samples.AspNet/README.md

 ## Connecting to ASP.NET pipeline

-Let's wire up Rhetos and ASP.NET dependency injection.

-Modify `Startup.cs`, add a static method (this is a useful convention, explained later):
+To wire up Rhetos and ASP.NET dependency injection, modify `Startup.cs`, add a static method (this is a useful convention, explained later):

 ```
 using Rhetos;